Gungahlin United FC: Home venue

-Gungahlin United's NPL first team home venue is Gungahlin Enclosed Oval.
+Gungahlin United's NPL first team home venue was the Gungahlin Enclosed Oval.
 The ground was constructed in 2013/14 with the official opening on 7 March 2014.
 The stadium has a seating capacity of 1,150 (550 under cover) and an overall capacity of 5,000.
 Gungahlin United is one of four tenants of the venue with the multi-purpose field being used for association football, Australian rules football, rugby union and rugby league.
 Canberra based Stewart Architecture was the architect of the stadium which cost stadium owner, the ACT Government, $12.5 million to build.
 The ground has a natural water-efficient grass surface, team and officials' changing rooms, public toilets, canteen and storage for both users and maintenance staff.
 Rooms are provided for coaches, the ground announcer and the operator of the electronic scoreboard.
 There is also a club room which can be used for after/pre-match functions.
 The venue has played host to Gungahlin United's round of 32 FFA Cup match against former NSL NSW club Sydney Olympic FC and pre-season friendly matches involving A-League club Central Coast Mariners as well as being selected as a reserve training venue for the 2015 Asian Cup tournament in case McKellar Park became unavailable.